Bhagyaak47/IPL-Analysis-Excel-Dashboard-2008-18/README.md

 - The IPL Analysis Excel Dashboard is a powerful tool for exploring and understanding the dynamics of the IPL cricket tournament.
 It provides valuable insights that can benefit a wide range of users, from cricket fans to team managers and analysts.
 Through interactive visualizations and in-depth analysis, the dashboard offers a unique perspective on one of the most popular cricket leagues in the world.

+# Thank You:
+- A heartful thank to Swapnajeet S for providing guidance to this project through you tube channel.